ShUbHaM13M/portfolio/cms/blogs/2024-05-11-hot-reloading-with-c.md

 Executing this script in shell will compile and generate libmodule.so file (Same as DLL on Windows)

+> Remember to also give execute permisson to build.sh to be able to execute the script.

-Next we include the `module.h` file in `main.c` and setup to use the libmodule.so file.
+Next we include the `module.h` file in `main.c` and functions defined in `dlfcn.h` file to use the generated libmodule.so file.

 ```c
 ~filename main.c